No tethering with Nikon D5500 on Windows 10

 restart, and launch darktable again.

-#4 Updated by Peter Budai 17 days ago
+#4 Updated by Peter Budai almost 2 years ago

 Apologies, the environment variabel name is CAMLIBS - that’s what libgphoto is using

 if you open a cmd prompt what is the result of:

 The existing installer had a wrong path - this will be fixed in next release.
 Also please note if you change an environment variable on the Windows Control Panel UI the changes do not take effect until you log off and then log back on.
 You can always test whether the env change has propagated by launching cmd and type echo CAMLIBS